What Is Magic Realism?

-The term magic realism describes contemporary fiction, usually associated with Latin America, whose narrative blends magical or fantastical elements with reality.
-Magic realist writers include Gabriel García Márquez, Alejo Carpentier, and Isabel Allende.
+The term "magic realism" describes contemporary fiction set in the real world with magical or fantastic elements.
+It's strongly associated with Latin America but not limited there.
+Magic realist writers include Gabriel García Márquez, Toni Morrison, Alejo Carpentier, and Isabel Allende.

 But Carpentier's intention was to differentiate lo real Maravilloso americano from the European surrealist movement.
 In his mind, the fantastic in Latin America was not achieved by transcending reality, but was inherent in the Latin American experience of reality: "After all, what is the entire history of America if not a chronicle of the marvelous real?"